 Graduates of this program leave with hands-on and critical-thinking skills, giving them the confidence to creatively adapt and develop innovative approaches for today’s dynamic workplaces.

-Graduates of this program will be able to
+Graduates of this program will have practise in the following outcomes:

 - Research, assess, and share reliable information to meet organizational needs